JLChnToZ/VVMW/README.md

 ## 🎉 Publishing a Release

-A release will be automatically built whenever you push changes to your main branch which update files in the package folder you specified in `release.yml`.
+You can make a release by running the [Build Release](.github/workflows/release.yml) action.
 The version specified in your `package.json` file will be used to define the version of the release.

 ## 📃 Rebuilding the Listing